Dead Mount Death Play: Volumes

+Gaiden: Kaijin Solitaire no Shinsen Nisejutsu

 Anime

 An anime television series adaptation was announced on November 15, 2022.
-It is produced by Geek Toys and directed by Manabu Ono, with assistant direction by Takaharu Ōkuma, sub-direction by Yoshiki Kitai, scripts written by Ono, Yukie Sugawara, and Yoriko Tomita, character designs handled by Hisashi Abe, and music composed by F.M.F, a group composed of Yūki Nara, Eba, and Kana Utatane.
-The series will air for two cours.
-The first cour is set to premiere on April 11, 2023, on Tokyo MX and other networks, while the second cour is set for October 2023.
-The opening theme song is "Nero" (ネロ) by Sou, while the ending theme song is "Iolite" (アイオライト) by Inori Minase.
-At Anime NYC 2022, Crunchyroll announced that they licensed the series.
+It is produced by Geek Toys and directed by Manabu Ono (with Yoshihiro Satsuma replacing Ono as the director for the second cour), with assistant direction by Takaharu Ōkuma, sub-direction by Yoshiki Kitai, scripts written by Ono, Yukie Sugawara, and Yoriko Tomita, character designs handled by Hisashi Abe, and music composed by F.M.F, a group composed of Yūki Nara, Eba, and Kana Utatane.

+The series aired for two cours, with the first cour aired from April 11 to June 27, 2023, and the second cour aired from October 10 to December 26 of the same year, on Tokyo MX and other networks.
+The first cour's opening theme song is "Nero" (ネロ) by Hiiragi Kirai (sung by Sou), while the ending theme song is "Iolite" (アイオライト) by Inori Minase.
+The second cour's opening theme song is "Scrap Art" (スクラップアート, Sukurappu Āto) by Inori Minase, while the ending theme song is "Hope" by Yuma Uchida.

+At Anime NYC 2022, Crunchyroll announced that they would be streaming the series.
+Medialink has licensed this title in Asia-Pacific (except Australia and New Zealand) and it was streamed on Ani-One Asia YouTube channel.

+Episodes

+Novel

+A spin-off novel written by Narita, titled Dead Mount Death Play Gaiden: Kaijin Solitaire no Shinsen Nisejutsu, has been announced.
+It is centered around Solitaire's origins and began serialization on Manga Up! in May 2023.
+Two volumes have been released as of November 25, 2024.

 Reception

 Rebecca Silverman, Amy McNulty, and Teresa Navarro from Anime News Network offered praise for the artwork, plot, and characters, though they were critical of the fan service.
 Richard Gutierrez from The Fandom Post offered praise for the premise and artwork, though he felt the plot was too complicated and confusing.

 In the 2020 Next Manga Award, the series ranked 20th in the print manga category.